 This network slice capability enablement feature supports the initial discovery of MnS for a given slice based on VAL server request, and the discovery of new/modified MnS with the required exposure (for example the permissions of the VAL server over the target MnS, e.g. read, write operations).
 This feature consists of two procedures, which are specified in clause 9.6:

-- Discovery of management service capabilities and related permissions (e.g. permitted CRUD operations) based on VAL server request
+- Discovery of management service capabilities and related permissions (e.g. permitted CRUD operations) based on VAL server request;

 - Discovery and exposure of new or modified management service capabilities based on changes at OAM.